AI & Automation

 For content strategy

 Template: You are a content strategy expert.
-Create a content calendar for [company/industry] for Q1 2026.
+Create a content calendar for [company/sector] for Q1 2026.

 • Target audience: [description]